Read This First

 Prompt 1: Describe the causal interplay between 1) conventional denotations of terms that end up in dictionaries and 2) stipulated denotations of terms in attempts to bring the stipulated denotation into conventional acceptance.

-The section turns on The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, 10 Salient Examples of Words with Drastically Changed Meanings, and Unsuccessful Attempts to Change Word Meanings.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep The Interplay Between Conventional and Stipulated Denotations: A Dance of Meaning, 10 Salient Examples of Words with Drastically Changed Meanings, and Unsuccessful Attempts to Change Word Meanings in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Conventional denotations of terms are established through widespread and consistent usage within a language community.
 These definitions are descriptive, capturing the way words are used in real-life contexts.
 Dictionaries document these usages, providing a snapshot of language at a particular time.
 The inclusion and definition of words in dictionaries are based on extensive research into their usage, reflecting the language as it is, rather than prescribing how it should be.